-Our office has long awaited the release of Homeroom restaurant's The Mac + Cheese Cookbook.
-In fact, when I ripped open the package, my desk neighbors couldn't wait to flip through the cookbook to see if their favorite mac and cheese recipe had made the cut.
+When I ripped open a package containing Homeroom restaurant's The Mac + Cheese Cookbook, an eager crowd quickly formed around my desk.
+My desk neighbors couldn't wait to flip through the cookbook to see if their favorite mac and cheese recipe had made the cut.
 The overwhelming request was for "popper mac," a jalapeño cream cheese dish based off of the cream-cheese stuffed pepper appetizer.

 3 cups whole milk